Catapulting Indian stainless steel sector’ green growth

 Owing to its corrosion resistance, high strength, aesthetic properties, low lifecycle cost, circularity and low maintenance requirement, stainless steel stands out from carbon steel in a unique way.
 These features, in addition to widespread adoption across a variety of end uses, are expected to fuel India’s economic expansion.

-As one of India’s leading stainless steel manufacturers, we strongly believe that sustainability goes beyond conservation.
+As one of leading yet largest stainless steel company in India, we strongly believe that sustainability goes beyond conservation.
 Having committed to no more investment in thermal energy earlier this year, we have now initiated Project Samanvay along with Ernst & Young (EY) LLP as our partners to achieve our broad Environmental, Social and Governance (ESG) goals, forecast our Green House Gas (GHG) emissions, and establish carbon neutrality targets in line with Science Based Target initiative (SBTi).

 The focused initiatives include deploying energy-efficient measures, process reconfiguration, adopting and investing in circular economy principles, improving material efficiency, fleet decarbonization, investing in low-carbon emission technologies for stainless steel production etc. Additional steps include air emission compliance within strict norms prescribed by PCBs, waste heat recovery to reduce consumption of fossil fuels, maximising utilization of renewable energy, reduction in specific energy consumption surpassing PAT targets set by government, advanced digital process controls for ensuring highest product quality with minimal wastage and energy efficient production, and raw material and finished goods movement by rail freight to avoid emissions associated in road transport.